telerik/kendo-ui-core/docs/controls/charts/notes.md

 ---
-title: Notes
+title: Chart Notes
-page_title: Configuration guide for the chart notes
+page_title: Chart Notes | Kendo UI Charts
-description: How to configure the notes of a chart.
+description: "Learn how to configure the notes of a Kendo UI Chart widget."
+slug: chartnotes_charts_widget
-position: 4
+position: 5
 ---

-# Notes
+# Chart Notes

-The Chart can display the metadata of a point or a specific part of the axis.
+Kendo UI Charts can display the metadata of a point or a specific part of the axis.

+**Figure 1.
+Notes displayed in a chart**

 ![](/controls/charts/chart-notes.png)

 ## Configuration

-You can easy add a notes for each series point:
+You can easily add a note for each series point in the way demonstrated below.

+###### Example

     $("#chart").kendoChart({
         dataSource: {